Multi-agent learning system

 Self-directed learning

-Drop a paper or a long video and let the planner expose the structure before you commit hours of reading.
+Drop a paper or a video: the planner exposes the structure.

 Technical questions